MediaComem/comem-webdev/subjects/angular/README.md

 }
 ```

-Now interpolate that new property into the function in the template:
+Now interpolate that new property into the `hello` function in the template in `src/app/app.component.html`:

 ```html
 <p>